-A degree in chemistry can prepare a student for many careers.
+A degree in chemistry and biochemistry can prepare a student for many careers.

 Students interested in management at industrial plants may desire to major in chemistry and a business degree.